 Yes.
 Banks assess borrowing capacity based on net income, debt-to-income ratio, and personal deposit, regardless of family status.
 A stable permanent contract, a deposit of 10 to 15%, and a debt-to-income ratio below 35% are sufficient to obtain financing.
 Child support payments received are taken into account in the income calculation by most institutions.

-Which neighborhoods in the 15th arrondissement are best suited for families?
+Which neighbourhoods in the 15th arrondissement are best suited for families?

-The 15th offers several quality family neighborhoods: the Commerce-Felix Faure area for its village atmosphere and schools, the Vaugirard neighborhood for its more accessible prices and the Georges-Brassens park, and the Convention-Lecourbe area for its transport links (metro line 12) and local shops.
-The average price per sqm ranges from 8,500 to 10,500 euros depending on the micro-neighborhood.
+The 15th offers several good family neighbourhoods: the Commerce-Félix Faure area for its village atmosphere and schools, Vaugirard for its more accessible prices and the Georges-Brassens park, and the Convention-Lecourbe area for its transport links on metro line 12 and its local shops.
+The average price per sqm ranges from 8,500 to 10,500 euros depending on the micro-neighbourhood.

-How much does a 3-bedroom apartment cost in the 15th arrondissement of Paris in 2026?
+How much does a three-room flat cost in the 15th arrondissement of Paris in 2026?

-In 2026, a 3-bedroom apartment of 50 to 60 sqm in the 15th arrondissement sells for between 400,000 and 560,000 euros depending on the neighborhood, floor, and condition.
-The most affordable areas are Vaugirard and Convention, while the vicinity of the Eiffel Tower (Grenelle, Suffren) exceeds 600,000 euros.
+In 2026, a three-room flat of 50 to 60 sqm in the 15th arrondissement sells for between 400,000 and 560,000 euros depending on the neighbourhood, floor and condition.
+The most affordable areas are Vaugirard and Convention, while the streets near the Eiffel Tower, in Grenelle and Suffren, exceed 600,000 euros.